leo-tasso/STS/README.md

 # Compare averaging reliability
 python run_CP.py -n 8 -g --runs 1   # Single run
 python run_CP.py -n 8 -g --runs 10  # More reliable averaging

+# Compare groups of constraints using select mode
+python run_CP.py -n 8 -s symm       # All combinations of symmetry-breaking constraints python run_CP.py -n 8 -s implied    # All combinations of implied constraints python run_CP.py -n 8 -s search     # All combinations of search strategy constraints python run_CP.py -n 8 -s            # All combinations for all groups
 ```

+You can use the `-s/--select` option to systematically compare the effect of enabling/disabling constraints within a group (symm, implied, search), while keeping all other constraints enabled.
+This allows for focused comparative analysis of constraint groups.

 ## Performance Analysis